ashu-uwach/ashu-uwach.github.com/_posts/2013-01-25-getting-robbed.md

 Me: WTF?
 Then stop taking money from me.

 Man: Okay.
 It'll be done.
-Soon.
+Give me a small time.

 .
 .
 .

-The saga goes on endlessly.
-One day you loose your mind and kill the man, and stop being robbed.
+You were robbed until you protested.
+Had you not, he could rob you forever.

 ### What should I do with Reliance / Smart GSM?
 These guys practice their business essentially same as the man above.

 I bought their sim about a month earlier.
 I don't talk much on the phone.
 Maybe 2 - 3 short calls per day on an average.
 Maybe this triggered something in their network service.
 I started receiving promotional calls, daily, sometimes twice a day, from numbers in series `140138912X`.

-I've grown accustomed to hang these calls as these recorded calls to subscribe their stuff, only bothers me.
+I've grown accustomed to hang them as these recorded calls to subscribe their stuff, only bothers me.
 I ignored them.
-I knew I haven't signed for their 'Do not disturb' 'service'.
+I knew I haven't signed for their 'Do not disturb' 'service' (which is again, a painful and long process).

 But that was not enough for them, I guess.